-Record the movie the same way as you would a normal movie (page 55).
+Record the movie the same way as you would a normal movie (page 54).

-Press [●] (Movie) to start and stop recording.
+Press [] (Movie) to start and stop recording.

-- During High Speed Movie recording (HS120, HS240, HS480, HS1000), focus is fixed at the position where it was when recording started.
-To focus an image, half-press the shutter button for Auto Focus or focus manually before you press [ | (Movie) to start recording. - Continuous AF is operational when recording at 30 fps with "HS30-120" or "HS30-240".
-However, focus becomes fixed whenever you switch to 120 fps or 240 fps. - When "HS30-120" or "HS30-240" is selected as the frame rate, recording always starts with a frame rate of 30 fps.
-You can switch the frame rate between 30 fps and 120 fps or between 30 fps and 240 fps only while recording is in progress.
+- During High Speed Movie recording, focus is fixed at the position where it was when recording started.
+To focus an image, half-press the shutter button for Auto Focus or focus manually before you press [] (Movie) to start recording. - When "30-240 fps" is selected as the frame rate, recording always starts with a frame rate of 30 fps.
+You can switch the frame rate between 30 fps and 240 fps only while recording is in progress.
 Audio is recorded only while shooting at a 30 fps.
 Use [◄] and [▶] or press [SET] to switch speeds.